 Former officer’s trial in George Floyd’s death gets underway

-A former Minneapolis police officer went on trial Monday in the death of George Floyd, which sparked outrage across the U.S. and beyond after bystander video showed Derek Chauvin press his knee on Floyd’s neck for about nine minutes as the Black man went limp.
+The former Minneapolis police officer charged with killing George Floyd went on trial Monday, with a prosecutor telling the jury that the figure to remember is 9 minutes, 29 seconds — the amount of time Derek Chauvin’s knee was on Floyd’s neck as the Black man pleaded for his life and went limp.

-The judge began by instructing the jury about its duties and about courtroom procedures ahead of opening statements.
+Prosecutor Jerry Blackwell told jurors that Chauvin “didn’t let up, he didn’t get up” even after Floyd said 27 times that he couldn’t breathe and went motionless.

+“He put his knees upon his neck and his back, grinding and crushing him, until the very breath -- no ladies and gentlemen -- until the very life, was squeezed out of him,” Blackwell said.

 A jury of 14 people will hear the case — eight who are white and six who are Black or multiracial, according to the court.
 Two of the 14 will be alternates.
 The judge has not said which ones will be alternates and which ones will deliberate the case.